University of Central Arkansas Roster Breakdown

 Head Coach: Steve Campbell

 CB Jaylon Lofton

 The Central Arkansas Bears should come into the 2017 season hungry, looking to finish what they couldn’t in 2016.
 Last year was, statistically, a banner year for the program.
-They finished the regular season with only one loss, and was the strongest defense in the Southland Conference, just squeaking by a strong McNeese State squad.
+They finished the regular season with only one loss, and was the strongest defense in the Southland Conference.

-The offense was equally impressive, again finishing second in the conference, more than 80 points ahead of the next closest team — again McNeese St. The Bears were about as well-rounded a team as you can get, but it didn’t translate to the ultimate success.
+The offense was equally impressive, again finishing second in the conference.
+The Bears were about as well-rounded a team as you can get, but it didn’t translate to the ultimate success.
 Something they hope they can rectify this season.
 But it won’t be easy.
-The Bears lost a lot of firepower on offense to graduation, and the Sam Houston State Jaguars look to be just as potent this season as last.
+The Bears lost a lot of firepower on offense to graduation, and the Sam Houston State looks to be just as potent this season as last.

 Thankfully for the Bears, most of their biggest defensive contributors are returning.
 Led by Cardell Best and Chris Terrell up front, and stud linebackers Chris Chambers and George Odum, the Bears look to reign in Sam Houston State and keep their stranglehold on the rest of the Southland Conference.
 This time getting to the promised land of a championship.

 The Bears offense was strong last season, led by strong senior leadership at the skill positions.
 Led by wide receivers Desmond Smith and Jatavious Wilson, and running back Antwon Wells, the Bears offense was good enough for second in the conference.
 A conference known for high-flying, air-it-out football.
 Other than quarterback Hayden Hildebrand, that offensive firepower has all left the friendly confines of Estes Stadium for the next phase of their lives.